vikki8/onos_traffic_reroute_app/README.md

 If you intend to disable this feature, use the command `onos:cfg set org.foo.app.Foo campus false` in ONOS CLI

 ### Step 6: Mark Core/Distribution switches (Optional if Step 5 feature is disabled)
-By default, all switches are marked as access switches <br>
+By default, all switches are marked as access switches <be>
+Types:
 1 - core <br>
 2 - distribution <br>
 3 - access <br>